francisrocco/Freebie-Tracker-Network/README.md

 # README

 Freebie Tracker Network is currently a work-in-progress.
-It began as as basic rails app partner project with @francisrocco during our Flatiron Web Development Immersive class.
+It began as as basic Rails app partner project with @francisrocco during our Flatiron Web Development Immersive class.
 Now that the class is over, I've been building it out independently.
+**Current bug: Action to delete items from regular user's item list is messed up because when a user initially claims an item, an instance of User-Item join needs to be created before it can be deleted.

 Log-in credentials: